 The Foundation for Access to Rights (FAR) is the Bulgarian partner on the project KIDS4ALLL – Key Inclusive Development Strategies for a Lifelong Learning.
-The initiative was launched on April 1, 2021, and FAR is one of 15 partner organizations in 17 different countries.
+The initiative was launched on April 1, 2021, and FAR in Bulgaria is one of the 15 EU and non-EU partners from 17 different countries.

 Everyone should have the lifelong right to access high-quality, inclusive training and opportunities to participate in and contribute to everyday education and competence-building.
 The lifelong learning approach recognizes that competencies needed by children and adolescents today are not only technical but encompass learning to learn as a competence in its own right, and other ‘life skills’ which support individuals’ resilience and participation in wider society.
 Facilitating migrant children’s inclusion in educational systems is one of the most significant societal challenges to reduce the performance discrepancy and to foster social cohesion.